pknjohns/startup/notes.md

     - Lifting state into a parent component is common when React components are refactored.
 - copy arrays with Javascript `slice()` command
 -  In React, it’s conventional to use `onSomething` names for props which represent events and `handleSomething` for the function definitions which handle those events.
+- There are generally two approaches to changing data.
+The first approach is to mutate the data by directly changing the data’s values.
+The second approach is to replace the data with a new copy which has the desired changes
+- by not mutating (changing the underlying data) directly, you gain several benefit
+    - Avoiding direct data mutation lets you keep previous versions of the data intact, and reuse them later. so you can undo and redo actions
+    - Immutability makes it very cheap for components to compare whether their data has changed or not, so you can skip re-rendering part of the tree that clearly wasn't affected by a change